 identifying and establishing the use of community resources that increase the customer's independence within the customer's home, community, and work settings; and

-evaluating the customer's functional use of the community resources that have been established.
+evaluating and accommodating the customer's functional use of the community resources that have been established.

 ESBI services can be performed in either a nonresidential or residential setting.
 The VR counselor and customer will determine which services are necessary to meet the customer's individual employment needs and circumstances.